-Estimated price of petrol and diesel fuel in Europe in the beginning of July 2019.
+Estimated price of petrol and diesel fuel in Europe at the middle of January 2023.
 Information is updated twice a month and should be used for reference only.

 Data is collected from various sources: official government websites and fuel company sites.
-Keep in mind that fuel prices within a country can vary greatly.
+The table below does not claim to be absolutely accurate as fuel prices within a country can vary greatly.

 Fuel prices table in Europe

 The table shows the average prices in Europe for petrol and diesel and their changes compared with the previous update.
 To simplify the comparison, the prices in the table are in euro.
 Prices in local currency can be viewed on a separate tab.